 2.12.
 The goals of financial risk management, hedging instruments used for expected transactions on which hedging accounting is applied, and the scope of price risk, credit risk, liquidity risk and cash flows risk

-The Company did not use any financial instruments which are important for valuation of the Company's assets, liabilities, financial position and performance results, except for the interest rate swap transaction with the bank as described in note 20 to the financial statements.
+The Company did not use any financial instruments which are important for valuation of the Company's assets, liabilities, financial position and performance results.

 3. OTHER INFORMATION ABOUT THE ISSUER

 3.1.
 Structure of the Issuer's authorized capital